 Like in previous series, players will have to pay an RP cost for playing Apex Legends Ranked Season 6.
 This means you’ll automatically lose a set amount of RP if you crash out of your game early, so be careful if you want to stake a claim for Apex Predator.

 Here are the RP costs for each tier:

 - Platinum matches: 36RP

 Why do I keep losing my Apex Predator rank?

-Respawn and EA have changed the way the ranking system in Apex Legends works because too many players made it to Apex Predator in Series 2.
-To combat this, Master tier was added to the game for Series 3 and sits between Diamond and Apex Predator.
+Respawn and EA have changed the way the ranking system in Apex Legends works because too many players made it to Apex Predator in Season 3.
+To combat this, Master tier was added to the game for Season 4 and sits between Diamond and Apex Predator.
 The RP required to make it to Master will be 10,000RP – the amount previously required for Apex Predator.

 But this also means Respawn has made some changes to the way Apex Predator works too.
 Now, only the top 500 players on each platform will have the title, so your rank is likely to shift in real time between Apex Predator and Master as other players gain and lose RP.

-How does the Apex Legends scoring system work?
+How does the scoring system work in Apex Legends ranked?

-The scoring system for Apex Legends Ranked Series 4 is exactly the same as Series 3.
+The scoring system for Apex Legends Ranked Season 6 is exactly the same as Season 5.
 Players will be rewarded for kills, assists, and placement.

 Finishing in the top ten will net you valuable RP points, which are then multiplied by the number of kills and/or assists you have that match.